 Cornell University strives to ensure we are thoughtfully and proactively planning to ensure proper and safe access in times of emergency or severe weather for all students, including students whose disabilities impact their ability to navigate campus under such circumstances.
-When you register with Student Disability Services (SDS) for either a permanent or temporary physical, medical, or sensory disability, there will be an opportunity to discuss and plan for such situations.
+Let us know if you would like to discuss this.

 Emergency Evacuation Planning

-If you are unable to use stairs, hear alarms, safely see, or expediently exit in an emergency situation, SDS will work with you to create an emergency evacuation plan for exiting your on campus residence and classroom buildings.
+If you are unable to use stairs, hear alarms, safely see, or expediently exit in an emergency situation, SDS can work with you to create an emergency evacuation plan for exiting your on campus residence and campus buildings.

 Creating an emergency evacuation plan for exiting residence halls will be a collaboration between you, SDS staff, and the appropriate residence hall staff in order to determine the best plan for safely exiting.
 This plan will take into account your room location in relation to exits, as well as any disability related needs staff should be aware of.
 Once you and residential staff sign off on the plan, it will be shared with the ADA Coordinator for Facilities, CU Police, Environmental Health and Safety first responder staff, and the Director of Residential and New Student Programs.

 With your permission, we will share your class schedule with first responder staff so that they are aware of which buildings you are in at which times, should there be an emergency requiring evacuation.
 We will identify if there are buildings you are able to safely exit on your own (i.e. your class in on the ground floor near the accessible exit) and if there are buildings where you would need first responder assistance.
 In these cases an appropriate safe location will be identified where you would shelter in place until help arrives.

 Inclement Weather Situations